zahed3turk/stor/README.md

         DetailsResponse response = api.details("com.cpuid.cpu_z");
 ```

-### Examples

-See [tests](https://github.com/yeriomin/play-store-api/blob/master/src/test/java/com/github/yeriomin/playstoreapi/GooglePlayAPITest.java) and [the project which this library was made for](https://github.com/yeriomin/YalpStore) for examples.

-### Further studies

-Looking through [GooglePlay.proto](https://github.com/yeriomin/play-store-api/blob/master/src/main/proto/GooglePlay.proto) will let you know what responses to expect.

 ## License

-play-store-api is Free Software: You can use, study share and improve it at your will.
+playstore-api-v2 is Free Software: You can use, study share and improve it at your will.
 Specifically you can redistribute and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 ## Credits

-play-store-api is a fork of https://github.com/Akdeniz/google-play-crawler
+playstore-api-v2 is a fork of https://github.com/yeriomin/play-store-api
-play-store-api has [protobuf-java](https://mvnrepository.com/artifact/com.google.protobuf/protobuf-java) built-in. protobuf-java was modified to work with java 1.5 which is required for play-store-api to work on old android versions.